Motor Behavior Research Program

 The research conducted in the WPRL utilizes the techniques and equipment of the six research laboratory spaces in a complementary manner to explore the whole-body physiologic responses of women within different studies.
 Additionally, we work with other research groups within the School of Kinesiology to highlight gender differences in research studies and expand the inclusion of women in research as study participants.
 We are actively working to develop collaborations and connections within LSU and the community to expand the research of the WPRL to include transgender and non-binary persons and make LSU a leader in research involving all aspects of gender differences research.

-Pedagogy and Psychological Sciences Research Program
+Behavioral, Psychological, and Pedagogical Sciences Research Program

 Director: Ryan Hulteen, PhD